CJ Campbell

 Background

-I am a PhD candidate at the University of Florida in the Animal Migration and Ecology Lab working with Hannah Vander Zanden in the Department of Biology.
-I am a University of Florida Biodiversity Institute Fellow and also supported by a UF Graduate School Fellowship.
+I completed by PhD at the University of Florida in the Animal Migration and Ecology Lab working with Hannah Vander Zanden in the Department of Biology.
+I was a University of Florida Biodiversity Institute Fellow and was also supported by a UF Graduate School Fellowship.

 My master's research was conducted at the University of Maryland Center for Environmental Science Appalachian Laboratory with Dave Nelson and Frostburg State University.
 In 2016 I was a National Science Foundation East Asia and Pacific Summer Institute (NSF EAPSI) Research Fellow / Japanese Society for the Promotion of Science (JSPS) Summer Research Fellow.